 Salford Postgraduate Annual Research Conference

 SPARC is a forum for developing research, offering a space for postgraduate researchers from all disciplines to exchange ideas.
 Taking part will enable you to actively engage with Salford’s PGR community, while also developing confidence and presentation skills at the same time.
-The focus of this year’s conference is on researchers as agents of change, so we particularly welcome proposals that highlight the difference your research could make.
+The focus of this year’s conference is researchers as agents of change.

 We are delighted to announce that Professor David Brettle and Professor Simon Chadwick will be the keynotes for SPARC 2016.